Page content

 About us

-of experts and partners in 170 countries, we help nations to build integrated, lasting solutions for people and planet.
+UNDP is the leading United Nations organization fighting poverty, inequality, and climate change.
+With our broad network of experts and partners in 170 countries and territories, we help people, communities, and governments build integrated, lasting solutions for people and planet.

-UNDP's work advances US foreign policy, national security, and economic interests—helping to build peaceful, stable societies that become markets for US exports.
-US membership on our Executive Board ensures that no UNDP country program goes forward without US approval.
+The United States has been a vital partner since UNDP’s creation in 1966.
+UNDP's work advances US foreign policy, national security, and economic interests—helping to build more peaceful, stable societies that become markets for US exports.
+US membership on our Executive Board ensures that no UNDP program goes forward without US approval.
 Other governments share this commitment: For every US$1 the United States invests in UNDP projects and programs, others contribute US$14.

+The US Government has contributed roughly US$80 million a year since 2012 to UNDP’s core operating budget.
+This voluntary contribution, in addition to US funding for programs of unique and specific importance to the United States, underpins our ability to deliver projects and programs globally: These include fighting corruption, preventing and countering violent extremism, responding to complex crises such as the COVID-19 pandemic, conflicts, and natural disasters around the world, removing landmines, providing safe water and sanitation, conserving wildlife and halting the traffic in endangered species, supporting democracy, elections, and rule of law, addressing the climate crisis, and helping create jobs and livelihoods that allow people to pull themselves out of poverty.
 While core funding accounts for only a small part of UNDP’s total budget, it supports vital research and strategic planning and provides flexibility to address emergencies.
 It helps attract private sector investment, jump-starts activities with seed money, addresses long-running crises, and finances conflict and crisis prevention.
 Core funding fills gaps when emergency appeals fall short and helps UNDP operate with maximum transparency, oversight, and accountability.

 In 2016, a US Senate Appropriation subcommittee singled out UNDP among 29 international organizations for its unique contribution and impact in areas of vital US interest such as Iraq and Afghanistan.
-In 2017, the subcommittee cited “the important contribution of UNDP to stability and development in areas liberated from ISIS and other extremists in Iraq, and in facilitating the return of millions of IDPs to such areas.
+In 2017, the subcommittee cited “the important contribution of UNDP to stability and development in areas liberated from ISIS and other extremists in Iraq, and in facilitating the return of millions of IDPs to such areas."
 US officials have also praised UNDP’s efficiency and top global rating for transparency.

 At the vanguard of UN reform, UNDP launched a major restructuring in 2014 that cut costs and moved 20% of headquarters jobs to the field.
 Since then, UNDP has been independently ranked by the international NGO "Publish What You Fund" as one of the world’s most transparent aid agencies.
 UNDP is also consistently ranked among top organizations globally in value for money, including in areas such as justice, security, democratic governance, and anti-corruption, according to the independent nonprofit AidData.
 The UN Board of Auditors has awarded UNDP an unqualified/clean audit for 14 consecutive years.

 US contributions allow UNDP to maintain a coherent in-country presence before, during, and after crises, coordinating UN development and humanitarian work on the ground--and responding quickly to emergencies.
-In recent years, UNDP has helped provide clean water and sanitation, basic services, and jobs to Syrian, Afghan, and Iraqi refugees, for example, and to the often impoverished, overcrowded communities hosting them.
+In recent years, UNDP has helped provide clean water and sanitation, basic services, and jobs to Syrian, Afghan, and Iraqi refugees, for example, and to the often impoverished, overcrowded communities that host them.

 Sign up for periodic updates and invitations